 All reagents except Cdiff MMX and Cofactor-3 must be at ambient temperature prior to loading on the cobas x 480 instrument.
 The Cdiff MMX and Cofactor-3 reagents may be taken directly from 2-8°C storage as they will equilibrate to ambient temperature on board the cobas x 480 instrument by the time they are used in the process.

-Note: Refer to the cobas® 4800 System - User Assistance for detailed operating instructions.
+Note: Refer to the appropriate cobas[®] 4800 System Operator's Manual Software for cobas[®] Cdiff Test for detailed operating instructions.

 Run size